Shahriar-Mim/CSE-426/README.md

 # CSE-426
-Repository for CSE426 (Advanced Algorithm) course of BRAC University.
+Repository for CSE426 (Advance Algorithm) course of BRAC University.